priyesh2/Wordpress_and_Drupal/README.md

   $ ansible-playbook -i hosts combined.yml --tag=stack,drupal

-* I have configured the DNS Records in route53 as a test(you can update it from the combined.vars file)
+* I have configured the DNS Records in route53

 -- Domains i have used

     For wordpress : wordpress.sageos.tk

     For drupal : drupal.sageos.tk

+    FROM THE combined.vars file , you can update the domain names i have used and change it according to your need.

   {THIS IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}